Industrial metal: Industrial thrash and death metal

 Industrial metal's popularity led a number of successful thrash metal groups, including Megadeth, Sepultura, and Anthrax, to request remixes by "industrial" artists.
 Some musicians emerging from the death metal scene, such as Fear Factory, Nailbomb, Autokrator and Meathook Seed, also began to experiment with industrial.
 Fear Factory, from Los Angeles, were initially influenced by the Earache roster (namely Godflesh, Napalm Death and Bolt Thrower).
 The German band Oomph! after their second album Sperm started to play industrial metal combined with elements of death metal and groove metal until the album Plastik.
 Sepultura singer Max Cavalera's Nailbomb, a collaboration with Alex Newport, also practiced a combination of extreme metal and industrial production techniques.
-A lesser-known example of industrial death metal is Meathook Seed, made up of members of Napalm Death and the Florida death metal group Obituary.
-An industrial music fan, Obituary guitarist Trevor Peres suggested drum machines for The End Complete, Obituary's most successful album.
-The other band members' refusal led him to form Meathook Seed.
+Obituary guitarist Trevor Peres suggested drum machines for The End Complete, Obituary's most successful album; however the other band members' refusal led him to form Meathook Seed.

 Industrial black metal

 In the early years of the 21st century, groups from the black metal scene began to incorporate elements of industrial music.
 Mysticum, formed in 1991, was the first of these groups.
 DHG (Dødheimsgard), Thorns from Norway and Blut Aus Nord, N.K.V.D. and Blacklodge from France, have been acclaimed for their incorporation of industrial elements.
-Other industrial black metal musicians include Samael, The Axis of Perdition, Aborym, and ...And Oceans.
+Other industrial black metal musicians include Aborym, and ...And Oceans.
 In addition, The Kovenant, Mortiis and Ulver emerged from the Norwegian black metal scene, but later chose to experiment with industrial music.

 Progressive industrial metal

 Several artists with their roots in progressive music, though not often associated with industrial metal scene, also incorporated industrial textures into their music.
 Later-era King Crimson, whose 2000s albums were referred as "industrial art metal", and OSI can be named as examples of progressive industrial metal.
 Several acts associated with extreme metal subgenres also mix progressive and avant-garde metal with industrial, those include the Hungarian experimental metal act Thy Catafalque, Blut aus Nord and Norwegian band Shining with their critically acclaimed Blackjazz album, which blended progressive rock, black metal, free jazz and industrial.
 Canadian artist Devin Townsend, the founder of industrial thrash metal band Strapping Young Lad, later fused industrial with progressive metal during his prolific solo career.
+Danish band The Interbeing have also fused industrial with progressive metal.